 If you suffer from hip pain, you’ve likely tried everything while searching for relief.
-Results from the Third National Health and Nutrition Examination Survey found more than 14 percent of respondents reported having hip pain, an increase from the last time researchers conducted surveys in 1975.
+While this might make you feel hopeless, you are not alone.
+Results from a National Health and Nutrition Examination Survey found more than 14 percent of respondents reported having hip pain.

-The mattress starts with a soft-to-the-touch, lightweight cover to promote airflow and prevent night sweats.
+The mattress starts with a soft-to-the-touch, lightweight cover.
+Its properties promote airflow and prevent night sweats.

 Below the cover is the Bio-Pur® layer.
-The Bio-Pur® is more breathable than traditional memory foam layers because this high-density foam has increased air space between its particles without taking away any support.
-Bio-Pur® also returns to its original shape faster than traditional memory foam beds, which reduces motion transfer.
+It is more breathable than traditional memory foam because this high-density foam has increased air space between its particles.
+Bio-Pur® also returns to its original shape faster than traditional memory foam beds.
+This improves the mattress’s motion isolation and response time.

 Next is the Affinity layer with Harnessing Intelligent Ventilation & Energy (HIVE®) technology.
-It’s firmer under your torso to prevent sinkage and softer under your shoulders and hips to allow for deeper compression.
+It’s firmer under your torso to prevent sinkage and softer under your shoulders and hips for deeper compression.

 Finally, there is the base Bio-Core™ layer, designed with longevity and durability in mind.
 Plus, the AS3 is CertiPUR-US® certified, meaning it’s free from harmful chemicals and low in VOCs.

-Amerisleep offers a 100-night sleep trial and recommends that you try the mattress for at least 30 nights.
-The company also offers a two-decade warranty on issues related to quality and craftsmanship.
-If anything goes wrong in the first decade, the mattress is covered free of charge.
-If anything does wrong during the second decade, the company will protect you on a prorated amount based on how long you’ve owned your bed.
+Amerisleep offers a 100-night sleep trial with a 30-night break-in period.
+The company also offers a 20-year warranty on issues related to the quality of materials and craftsmanship.
+If anything goes wrong in the first decade, the mattress can be replaced free of charge.
+If anything goes wrong during the second decade, the company will cover you on a prorated amount, based on how long you’ve owned your bed.

 - Thickness: 12 inches